 An FCSA or a PPA is a legally-binding agreement between the government and a non-federal sponsor for the study, design and/or construction of a project.
 The agreement describes the work to be performed and the responsibilities of both the government and non-federal sponsor in the cost sharing and execution of work.
 The PPA Models for CAP web page (Click to view) provides the model agreement for an FCSA under CAP as well as each model PPA for seven of the nine legislative authorities.
 Currently, there are no model PPAs for Sections 107 and 111 and consultation with Corps Headquarters is required for the latest drafting agreement instructions.

 How to Request Assistance: Requests for assistance should be in the form of a letter describing the location and nature of the problem and requesting assistance under the program.
 The request should be submitted by a state or local government agency to the Commander and District Engineer of the U.S. Army Corps of Engineers, Baltimore District, 2 Hopkins Plaza, Baltimore, Maryland 21201.
-For more information, contact Tony Clark, CAP program manager, at 410-962-3413.
+For more information, contact Anastasiya Kononova, CAP program manager, at 410-962-2558.
 Example letters are provided below for each CAP section.
+Please note that current Commander is Col. Estee Pinchasin, and current CAP Program Manager is Anastasiya Kononova.
+Sample letters should be updated with this information.

 Upon receipt of a letter, the Corps will determine if the project fits the program, and can then request funding to initiate a planning process to determine federal interest in proceeding with the project.